-We use the results from our annual Our Voice survey as an important source of information in evaluating the effectiveness of our engagement activities and the initiatives executed as part of our people strategy.
+We use the results from our Our Voice pulse surveys as an important source of information in evaluating the effectiveness of our engagement activities and the initiatives executed as part of our people strategy.

-The annual Our Voice survey measures key scores for employee engagement and several other valuable evaluation metrics, such as wellbeing, sustainable engagement, diversity and inclusion and leadership communication.
-The survey questions are reviewed annually with support from our independent provider, Willis Towers Watson, so that the information we gather is consistent for key scores and also takes current priorities around employee engagement into account.
+The Our Voice pulse surveys measure key scores for employee engagement and several other valuable evaluation metrics, such as wellbeing, sustainable engagement, diversity and inclusion and leadership.
+The survey questions are reviewed periodically with support from our independent provider, Willis Towers Watson, so that the information we gather is consistent and also takes current priorities around employee engagement into account.